-This is an exciting opportunity for young people who are eligible to learn a wide variety of skills ranging from housekeeping and computers and IT, through to kitchen assistant and lab work.
-You can find out more by downloading our factsheet for young people and parents.
+This is an exciting opportunity for young people, who are eligible, to learn a wide variety of skills ranging from housekeeping, computers and IT, through to kitchen assistant and lab work.

 Benefits of supported internships

-Supported internships are a great opportunity for young people with autism to combine work with their education.
-Benefits of a supported internship include:
+The internships are a great opportunity for young people with autism to combine work with their education.
+Other benefits include:

 - learning new skills that could be used in future employment